IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 Import a Dataset with a Dataset Type (Software, etc.)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+By default, datasets are given the type "dataset" but if your installation had added additional types (see :ref:`api-add-dataset-type`), you can specify the type.

 The same native JSON file as above under :ref:`api-create-dataset-with-type` can be used when importing a dataset.